No Death is in Vain: The Zero Point

 A waking dream comes through to illuminate these contemplations.

 It is Friday, November 4th, 2022, in Guatemala City, around 5:20am.
-Marisol and I share a cozy room at the end of the hallway, where air and white noise collide to allow unexpectedly good sleep.
+I sleep a cozy room at the end of the hallway, where air and white noise collide to allow unexpectedly good sleep.
 I am already awake, lazily returning to waking consciousness until I am startled in my process of slowly awakening.

 “BAM BANG!”
 Right at the door of our building.
 Very loud, very close, gunshots, as if shells propelled hard against the thick gray metal door of our garage.
 Two gunshots, and a car speeding away, speeding further and further away.
 And then, sirens, their wail close and closer, then distorting far and farther away.
 As if entering a tunnel in time and outside of time, all sounds go distant, further and further away in time and outside of time.